derrynknife/SurPyval/paper.md

 *SurPyval* is grouped into two modules, these are parametric and non-parametric modules.
 For the parametric modeul *SurPyval* offers several methods to estimate parameters; these are Maximum Likelihood Estimation (MLE), Mean Square Error (MSE), Probability Plotting (MPP), Minimum Product Spacing (MPS), Method of Moments (MOM), and Expectation-Maximisation (EM).
 The EM is only used for mixture models.

 For the Non-Parametric estimation *SurPyval* can estimate the survival distribution using either the Kaplan-Meier [@kaplan1958nonparametric], Nelson-Aalen [@nelson1969hazard]; [@aalen1978nonparametric], Fleming-Harrington [@fleming1984nonparametric], or the Turnbull [@turnbull1976empirical] estimators.
-Support for data types and estimation methods can be seen in Table 1.
+Support for data types and estimation methods can be seen in the table below.

 | Method | Para/Non-Para | Observed | Censored | Truncated |
 | ------ | ---- |-----|------|------|